rostaqeee/Branchy/README.md

 ---

-## ✨ Features
+# ✨ Features

-### 🎥 Smooth Navigation
+### Smooth Viewer

-- 🧈 Momentum-based panning
+- Drag to move the image
+- Scroll to zoom
-- 🔍 Smooth inertia zoom
+- Smooth momentum for both movement and zoom
-- ⚙️ Adjustable movement smoothness & strength
-- ⚡ Tunable zoom smoothness & speed

----
+- Adjust how fast or smooth everything feels

-### 🎨 Built-in Editing
+### Simple Editing

-- 🖌️ Brush tool
+- Brush tool
-- ⬛ Rectangle tool
+- Rectangle tool
-- 🎯 Eyedropper color picker
-  - Native screen picker (supported browsers)
-  - Click-to-sample fallback
-- ↩️ Unlimited undo (`Ctrl/Cmd + Z`)

----
+- Pick colors with the eyedropper
+- Undo edits anytime

-### 🖼️ Image Management
+### Image Handling

-- 📂 Drag & drop images
+- Drag & drop images
-- 🔄 Replace the current image anytime
+- Replace the current image without restarting
-- 📐 Fit image to screen
+- Fit the image to the window
-- 🖥️ Fullscreen mode
+- Fullscreen support

----

-### 💾 Persistence
+### Saves Everything

-Everything is automatically saved using **IndexedDB**, including:

-- Image
+- Your image stays saved
-- All edits
+- Your edits stay saved
-- Brush settings
-- Viewer settings
+- Your settings stay saved
-- Pan & zoom state

-Simply reopen the page and continue where you left off.
+Just reopen the page and keep going.

----

-### 🌙 Modern UI
+### Clean Interface

-- Automatic Light/Dark mode
+- Light and dark mode
-- Clean floating settings panel
+- Simple settings window
-- Responsive interface

 ---